MattTriano/postgis_geocoder/README.md

     * address_standardizer, and
     * address_standardizer_data_us,
 * create a pgadmin4 database administration server as well as a user with the username and password you set in the `/secrets/pgadmin_user.txt` and `/secrets/pgadmin_password.txt` (respectively), and
-* ingest the downloaded data into the database.
+* ingest the downloaded data into the database

 # Setting up the system